NullDev/dotfiles/README.md

 The .npmignore skips .raw files (I use them for debugging) and files starting with "test" in src<br>
 The .crontab file also automatically starts the kik bot on server reboot now<br>
 The termcol.sh is a CheatSheet for terminal colors.
-Preview below
+Preview below The ./profile.d folder is located at /etc/profile.d and the scripts are used to apply parameters to the shell of all users.

 ## How to clone: